Monday, 23 May 2011

 Part of the Pindos range

 I'd like to ask WHY?
 Some may say the recent improvements to the road were necessary.
 I believe this bridge is an eyesore.
-Sometimes, you've just got to let the mountain win (this is a photo from the Internet).
+Sometimes, you've just got to let the mountain win (this is also a photo from the Internet).

 It's been a little more than twenty years since we took that trip.
-I have been told that today there is a new, safer highway going through those mountains.
+I have been told that today, there is a new, safer highway going through those mountains.
 It's been constructed with lots of tunnels and bridges to avoid the sharp turns.
 Also, because of the tunnels, this new highway doesn't have to close down as often during the snowy, icy winter months.
-As recently as ten years ago, it had been too perilous for traffic to go through during winter and the road was closed for about a two month period.
+As recently as ten years ago, it had been too perilous for traffic to go through during winter, and the road was closed for about a two-month period.

-Epirus is rugged country, and its folk have been toughened by centuries of hardship.
+Epirus is a rugged country, and its folk have been toughened by centuries of hardship.
 The cooking is no-nonsense yet versatile; recipes are uncomplicated, consisting of a few key ingredients.
 Many contain dairy products, which are plentiful because shepherding is a mainstay occupation in the region.
 The livestock, mostly made up of sheep and goats, graze freely on the large variety of wild grasses, greens, and herbs.
 Their milk, which carries the taste notes of the various herbs they consume, is used to make excellent cheeses that are popular all over Greece.
 It's interesting to note that "Dodoni Feta," one of the best brands of feta cheese, is made in Epirus.

 A previous incarnation of Pasta with Sausage and Blue Cheese.
 The sausage here is sweet Italian sausage.